epfl-ada/ada-2020-project-milestone-p3-p3_act/README.md

 ### Contributions

-The same as our organization within the team, each of the team member responsible for their own topic and write the data story of each question:
+The same as our organization within the team, each of the team member is responsible for their own topic and write the data story of it:

-- Neural network to improve civil war onset prediction: Tiannan Sha
+- Neural network to improve civil war onset prediction: Tiannan Sha - Part_1_Neural_Network_Model
-- Isolating the effect of GDP on civil war onset: Chenyang Cao
+- Isolating the effect of GDP on civil war onset: Chenyang Cao - Part_2_Causal_Inference_of_GDP_Growth
-- Impacts of civil war on the economy: Alessandro Fornaroli
+- Impacts of civil war on the economy: Alessandro Fornaroli - Part_3_Econometric Analysis